Netmera/Netmera-Expo-Example/README.md

 ## Expo Prebuild Installation

-Run expo prebuild
-You can now run the expo prebuild command.
-This command will generate the native Android and iOS projects in your Expo app.
-If you haven't run expo prebuild before, simply execute the following command: npx expo prebuild
-If you have already run it previously and made changes to the configuration, you can run the command again to regenerate the native files and apply the changes.
-This will create the necessary ios and android folders in your project root, enabling you to build the native code for both platforms.
+In order to perform Native integrations, you must first expose the project's Native modules.
+To do this, you must run the `npx expo prebuild` command.
+If your project's native modules (android and ios folders) are exposed, you do not need to run this command.

 ## Handling the Absence of index.js in New Versions of Expo
 The new versions of Expo do not include the index.js file.
 Instead, it comes as expo-router/entry.js file inside the Node Modules folder.
 To extract this file, you should change the "main": "expo-router/entry" field in the package.json file to "main": "entry.js".
-You then add entry.js to the root of your project and copy the contents of expo-router/entry to it.
+Then you can create entry.js file in your root directory.

 ### Mostly automatic installation